 The Gravely Walk-Behind Model L is a powerful walk-behind mower that can tackle any lawn.
 It’s equipped with a Briggs and Stratton engine, which provides plenty of power to cut through thick grass.
 The mulching kit allows you to use this mower for mulching or bagging, depending on your needs.
 The large rear wheels and front tires provide extra stability for easy maneuvering.
 This mower also has a deck wash system to help keep it clean between uses.

 What are the features of a Gravely Walk-Behind Model L?
 Here are some things to look for: Single-cylinder side-valve engine, Hoof governor, Attachments, Serial number, and more.
 Read on to find out.
 Once you have your specifications, you can order your new mower.
 Just remember to keep the manual for future reference.
 You can purchase one online, too.
-If you have any questions, please feel free to contact us.

 Single-cylinder side-valve engine